CryptoBLK/Abelian/README.md

 a line with the syntax `argumentname=value`, where `argumentname` is the name of the argument without the leading dashes, for example `log-level=1`.

-To run in background:

-    ./bin/abeliand --log-file abeliand.log --detach

-To run as a systemd service, copy [abeliand.service](utils/systemd/abeliand.service) to `/etc/systemd/system/` and [abeliand.conf](utils/conf/abeliand.conf) to `/etc/`.
-The [example service](utils/systemd/abeliand.service) assumes that the user `abelian` exists and its home is the data directory specified in the [example config](utils/conf/abeliand.conf).

 If you're on Mac, you may need to add the `--max-concurrency 1` option to abelian-wallet-cli, and possibly abeliand, if you get crashes refreshing.